claudiug/deploy-scripts-buildpack/README.md

-# predeploy-scripts-buildpack
+# scripts-buildpack

 Buildpack that runs custom shell script

 The proposed use case.
 Add as a first buildpack in the chain.
-It will check for the init file `.predeploy/init` in the project root folder.
+It will check for the init file `.deploy/init` in the project root folder.

 # How to use:
 ## Heroku